How many Italian classes do I need to take to fulfill the BC language proficiency requirement?

 What should I do if I have a disability and would like to request accommodations for my course?

-Students should contact either Kathy Duggan email@example.com, the Associate Director, Academic Support Services, of the Connors Family Learning Center (learning disabilities and ADHD) or Paulette Durrett firstname.lastname@example.org, the Assistant Dean for Students with Disabilities (all other disabilities) to make accommodations at least seven days prior for coursework, tests, assessments, support, etc. Students should submit documentation to them at the beginning of the term.
+Students should contact either Kathy Duggan firstname.lastname@example.org, the Associate Director, Academic Support Services, of the Connors Family Learning Center (learning disabilities and ADHD) or the Disiblity Sercvices Office in the Office of the Dean of Students to make accommodations at least seven days prior for coursework, tests, assessments, support, etc. Students should submit documentation to them at the beginning of the term.

 Do I have to take Italian courses at BC in order to study abroad in a Italian speaking country?